-MAS graduates are included in the Bloomberg School of Public Health Convocation as well as the Johns Hopkins University Commencement held each May.
+MAS graduates are included in the Bloomberg School of Public Health Convocation and the Johns Hopkins University Commencement held each May.
 Graduates from August, December and May of that academic year are invited to participate in the ceremonies.

-The OPAL Office will share details with students when available, and you should also watch for communications from the Registrar's Office.
+The MAS Office will share details with students when available, and you should also watch for communications from the Registrar's Office.
 Students must RSVP to attend the ceremonies and all students who walk during Convocation must wear regalia.
-Students must have completed all required credit and non-credit courses in order to participate in graduation ceremonies.
+Students must have completed all required credit and non-credit courses to participate in graduation ceremonies.